 Tulane National Primate Research Center offers diverse postdoctoral training opportunities funded from a variety of sources including individual National Institutes of Health R01 grants to TNPRC faculty, individual NIH National Research Service Awards and a NIH-funded Institutional Training Grant in Experimental Medicine and Pathology.
-Individuals interested in postdoctoral training opportunities in a particular faculty member's laboratory should contact the faculty member using the faculty member's divisional e-mail:
+Individuals interested in postdoctoral training opportunities in a particular faculty member's laboratory should contact them directly.

 Postdoctoral Fellowships in Experimental Medicine and Pathology are available as part of a comprehensive research training environment provided jointly by TNPRC and the Louisiana State University School of Veterinary Medicine.

 The objective of this program is to provide highly motivated veterinarians (DVM/VMD or equivalent) with the requisite training and research experience in experimental medicine or experimental pathology to enable them to compete successfully for academic positions and research funding on a national level.
 Research training obtained during this program may be used to partially fulfill the requirements for a PhD at either Tulane University or Louisiana State University.
 The research activity of the program focuses on the pathogenesis of infectious diseases in a number of experimental systems.
 Particularly unique opportunities exist to study nonhuman primate models of AIDS and emerging and reemerging infectious diseases.